NVIDIA/nvidia-gcp-samples/README.md

 ## Description

-This repository contains sample applications
+This repository contains sample applications for NVIDIA software tool demos working with GCP platforms (ai platform, Dataproc, GKE, etc).
+For some demos the sample code will be part of this repo, and for some demos we would link to some great demos outside of this repo.

 ## Prerequisites